USAJOBS/ATP-Support/job-announcement-playbook/details/benefits.md

 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>

-  * Repeat benefits information in any other section — it should only appear in the **Benefits** section.
+  * Repeat benefits information in any other section—it should only appear in the **Benefits** section.
   * Repeat benefits information that is already made available via the links above.
   * Keep using broken links or links that send applicants to outdated content.
 </div>